• Skip to primary navigation

 Giant Bubbles

 Learn how to make giant bubbles.
-This is a fantastic preschool activity as children can they can look for rainbows in bubbles and create their own magic bubble solution.
+This is a fantastic preschool activity, as children can look for rainbows in bubbles and create their own magic bubble solution.

-Another fun bubble science idea is to set up a bubble making station with pipecleaners and strawsfor children to make their own bubble wands.
+Another fun bubble science idea is to set up a bubble-making station with pipe cleaners and straws so that children can make their own bubble wands.

 Erupting Volcano Science Experiments for Preschoolers